RepairUs makes fixing your devices fun, mobile, and community-powered

 Reflection

-RepairUs pushed me to grow both creatively and technically.
-Designing an 8-bit, game-inspired aesthetic was outside my usual style, but user research showed it resonated, so I committed — hand-building icons in Illustrator and refining everything in Figma.
-This gave me a stronger sense of consistency and craft.
+RepairUs pushed me to grow creatively and technically.
+The 8-bit, game-inspired aesthetic was new territory, but user research showed it resonated, so I committed—hand-building icons in Illustrator and refining visuals in Figma for a consistent feel.

-The biggest challenge was handling the complexity of navigation across thousands of devices and brands.
-Through iterative testing, I found the balance between searchable precision and browsable categories.
-The result was an app users described as fun, approachable, and empowering.
-Looking forward, I’d explore AI-powered repair suggestions, better community tools, and partnerships with e-waste programs to extend its real-world impact.
+The biggest challenge was structuring navigation across thousands of devices.
+Iterative testing helped me balance searchable precision with browsable categories, creating an experience users described as fun and empowering.
+Future opportunities include AI-powered repair suggestions, stronger community tools, and partnerships with e-waste programs.